Natural Language Processing and its working

 Machines that are skilled to comprehend millions of zeroes and ones and structured to deliver logical action can now easily interact with humans who write, read and speak multiple languages.

-Classic example is that of Alexa.
-Now you can speak to Alexa and say, “Alexa this is my favourite song” and the device playing music will lower the volume and respond.
+A classic example is that of Alexa.
+Now you can speak to Alexa and say, “Alexa this is my favorite song” and the device playing music will lower the volume and respond.
 “Ok!
 Saved.”
-It then feeds your song beneath the favourite songs’ list.
+It then feeds your song beneath the favorite songs’ list.
 Post that, it adapts the algorithms, playing the same song and other similar songs when you listen to music on that station the next time.

 Let’s see how human-machine interaction works.
 The moment you speak, the machine activates and then understands the unsaid intention of your comment, post which it executes an action and gives you feedback in a well-formed English sentence, all in a jiffy.
 This complete interaction was made possible by Natural Language Processing along with other Artificial Intelligence elements known as machine learning and deep learning.